-1. The RSL will use a call log database to track illicit discharge reports and follow-up actions.
-2. Co-permittees will forward calls to the hotline when appropriate, or notify County stormwater staff when illicit discharge calls are received by their jurisdictions.
+1. Yakima County will use a call log spreadsheet and Ecology's IDDE database to track illicit discharge reports and follow-up actions.
+2. Regional permittees will forward calls to the hotline when appropriate or notify County stormwater staff when illicit discharge calls are received by their jurisdictions.